PhucHuwu/Distance_estimation/README.md

 # Nonlinear Regression: Estimating Hand-to-Camera Distance

+Welcome to the Hand-to-Camera Distance Estimation project!
 This project implements a quadratic nonlinear regression model to estimate the real-world distance between a hand and a camera based on the relative positions of hand landmarks in 2D images.
-The approach takes into account the nonlinear perspective effect observed in 2D image data when a hand moves closer to or farther from the camera.
+The approach takes into account the nonlinear perspective effect observed in 2D image data when a hand moves closer to or farther from the camera, providing accurate distance measurements in real-time.

 ## Background